 The Cornerstone campus includes several distinct areas, each with a unique set of safety concerns.

 - Courtyard.
 We have a beautiful courtyard with lots of shade from several large trees.
 It’s great, but it also means we are forced to sweep and power wash on a regular schedule to keep things tidy and limit the amount of debris tracked into buildings.
+In addition, surveillance cameras watch over the playground, courtyard, and parking lot 24/7.

 - Perimeter.
 Along the perimeter of the property, the grass is cut relatively short to discourage snakes and rodents.
 Bait stations to control rats, mice, and termites are serviced quarterly.
 Flying insect traps to control wasps, hornets, and yellow jackets are serviced regularly from late Spring through early Fall.